Review of Major Global Conflicts in the Year: What Are the Characteristics and Tactics?

 The strategic retraction of the United States with limited intervention will still leave new power gaps, which will ultimately be filled by major powers within the region.
 Consequently, the shift in U.S. security strategy will transmit to the regional level, inducing new instabilities.
 In the coming year, global hotspot conflicts are likely to undergo certain transformations, with varying dynamics across different regions.

-The Russia-Ukraine conflict is set to continue, yet signs of its eventual conclusion are emerging.
-Russia’s model of "affordable warfare" and Ukraine’s reliance on external aid are unlikely to change fundamentally.
-However, Ukraine’s current support primarily depends on Europe, which is not in a state of war.
-Meanwhile, Russia, leveraging its resource resilience and tactical experience, remains more likely to achieve a "pyrrhic victory" than any other outcome.
-Both sides may gradually move toward ceasefire negotiations, potentially facilitated by external mediation.
+The Russia-Ukraine conflict will continue, but the trend toward its end is emerging.
+Russia's economy is suited for a war model, and Ukraine's reliance on external aid is unlikely to fundamentally change.
+However, Ukraine's external support currently depends mainly on Europe, which is not in a state of war.
+With its resource endurance and tactical accumulation, Russia still has a higher probability of achieving a costly victory compared to other outcomes.
+Both sides may gradually enter a ceasefire negotiation stage through external mediation.

 The risk of conflict in the Middle East remains persistently high.
 The fundamental tensions between Israel and Iran remain unresolved, and Israel is highly likely to maintain its pressure on Iran's nuclear program.
 A new round of large-scale conflict between the two sides cannot be ruled out.
 Hotspot issues such as the situation in Syria and the civil war in Yemen may see new developments due to great-power competition and the realignment of regional forces.
 This will involve heavyweight regional players such as Turkey and Saudi Arabia, and the Levant region in the Middle East will continue to be the area with the highest concentration of global conflicts.